Camping: A Complete Unit Study

 "When I consider thy heavens, the work of thy fingers, the moon and the stars, which thou hast ordained; What is man, that thou art mindful of him? and the son of man, that thou visitest him?"
-(Psalm 8:3-4)
+(Psalms 8:3-4)

 The sun is just setting on the horizon.
 It's so bright that it's hard to look at—a brilliant ball of fire.
 Soon, beautiful streaks of oranges, reds, and pinks stretch across the sky as the sun sinks lower, eventually fading into the dark colors of night.